ConorWilliams/libfork/docs/benchmarks/benchmarks/scan.md

 ## Scaling

-Scan is a regular bulk-parallel benchmark, but it has more synchronization than fold because prefix sums must propagate chunk totals back into later chunks.
+Scan can be viewed as either a homogeneous divide-and-conquer algorithm or a bulk-parallel primitive, depending on the implementation.
+It has more synchronization than [fold](fold.md) because prefix sums must propagate chunk totals back into later chunks.

 Scaling is limited by memory bandwidth, the number of global scan phases, and the fixed per-iteration synchronization cost.
 Repeating the scan reduces timing